Subjects and Curriculum | Epsom College

 Year 9

 All pupils study a course which covers a broad span of music theory, composition and performance.
-Pupils will take one lesson a week and roughly half are computer-based, using Sibelius notation software and Garageband.
+Pupils will take one lesson a week and make frequent use of music technology, using Sibelius notation software and BandLab.
 The course concludes with an independent individual research project which is then presented to the whole class.

 GCSE